 Meet Our Families

-John Molson founded Canada's oldest beer brewery on the banks of the St. Lawrence River in Montreal.
+In 1786, English immigrant John Molson founded Canada’s oldest beer brewery on the banks of the St. Lawrence River in Montreal.
 He wrote, “My beer has been universally well-liked beyond my most sanguine expectations.”
-In 1959, Molson Canadian was first brewed and today is one of Canada’s most iconic and best-selling brands.
+The legacy continues seven generations later with brands like Molson Canadian, first brewed in 1959 and still one of Canada’s most iconic and best-selling beers.

-Adolph Coors, a penniless brewer’s apprentice, stumbled on the perfect water in Clear Creek at the foot of the Rocky Mountains.
-105 years later, Coors Light was born and would go on to be enjoyed by beer drinkers in over 25 countries worldwide.
+Adolph Coors, a penniless brewer’s apprentice, stowed away on a ship from Germany in 1868 and made his way west, coming upon perfect water in Clear Creek in Golden, Colorado, at the foot of the Rocky Mountains.
+He opened a brewery in 1873; 105 years later, Coors Light was born and is now enjoyed by beer drinkers in over 25 countries worldwide.

-Frederick J. Miller began his apprenticeships in brewing in adolescence and by 1849 was brewmaster to a prince in Sigmaringen, Hohenzollern.
-After immigrating to the US in 1854, he settled in Milwaukee then leased and later purchased the suburban Plank Road Brewery for $2,300.
+Frederick J. Miller began his apprenticeships in brewing in adolescence and by 1849 was brewmaster to a German prince.
+After immigrating to the U.S., he settled in Milwaukee, and in 1855 leased and later purchased the suburban Plank Road Brewery for $2,300.
 He brought a unique brewer’s yeast from Germany – its descendant yeast is still used in some of our beers.